-Source: SSRO (2019) Quarterly Qualifying Defence Contract Statistics: Q3 2019/20, Table 3.
-Available at www.ssro.gov.uk
+Source: SSRO (2020) Quarterly Qualifying Defence Contract Statistics: Q2 2020/21, Table 3.

 Note: The differences between the baseline profit rate and the observed contract profit rates are due to the application of steps 2-6 in the calculation.
-For more details see SSRO (2019) Guidance on the Baseline Profit Rate and its Adjustment.
+For more details see SSRO (2020) Guidance on the Baseline Profit Rate and its Adjustment.

-4. What are the lowest and highest profit rates achievable under the new BPR?
+2.6.
+What are the lowest and highest profit rates achievable under the new BPR?

 Table 2 illustrates the range of initial contract profit rates achievable given the adjustments that are possible.
-The SSRO's Annual qualifying defence contract statistics1 includes a summary of actual agreed contract profit rates to date.
+The SSRO's Annual qualifying defence contract statistics includes a summary of actual agreed contract profit rates to date.